i-agrawal/machine-learning/regression/linear/README.md

     0 |_ _ _ _ _        0 |_ _ _ _ _        0 |_ _ _ _ _
        0 1 2 3 4           0 1 2 3 4           0 1 2 3 4

-       WOOOOO it worked.
-Sorry I surprised myself.
+       and we found the minimum.

+       but we need to find both m and b in y = mx + b so our error graph is not some plebeian 2D graph it is a 3D graph but it still works the same way you can see all this and more in the actual implementation

 And that is how Linear Regression works
-The actual implementation follows the same rules but using matrices. (dont worry not that complex)
+The actual implementation follows the same rules but using matrices I highly recommend to look at why we use matrices so you can understand what is happening

+On another note:
-The way we found the minimum is actually separate from Linear Regression and is called gradient descent and I will go over it in more detail in another part of this repository
+The way we found the minimum is actually separate from Linear Regression it is a method called gradient descent and I will go over it in more detail in another part of this repository